 2. Currently, SocialMediaRush.com is based on social media related tips.
-SmartInternetLifestyle.com is for those who are serious in network marketing.
 ReginaldChan.net is my personal blog and I focus more on SEO and WordPress related.

 3. Pretty much.
 I’m sharing around 90% of what I know on my blogs.
 10% are either through services or through my eBooks (and newsletters).

 4. Currently, my biggest readers are business peeps.
-Due to my nature of writing, I am doing more business blogging where these information are very useful for startups or small businesses.
+Due to my nature of writing, I am doing more business blogging where this information is very useful for startups or small businesses.
 And in most cases, I get my clients directly from my blog posts.
 Pretty cool I would say 🙂

 Besides that, bloggers could also utilize my blog contents but I noticed not everyone would.
 This is probably I’m very direct in my blogging and might not be what others are listening.
 For example, people always say SEO is hard etc. However, the truth is (in my blog posts as well), are always that SEO is easy.
 You just got to understand how it works.

 5. I think I speak in my own voice.
 I don’t want to be an average Joe just like millions of bloggers.
 I want to be me, the unique guy.
 So, tips I share are those which I had tested and proven.
 Also, I make my blog unique by using premium plugins to boost engagement.
 Of course, engagement is way easier that way but it cost a bomb monthly.